Heisenberg-1998/RRT-Algorithm/README.md

 ![RRT-Algorithm/image/pseudocode.png](image/pseudocode.png)

 # How to use this code?
-- Before run `rrt.py`, please ensure that there is a `result` folder in the code directory, and a `obstacles.csv` file in `result` folder, which the obstacles are stored according to the format below:
+- Before run `rrt.py`, please ensure that there is a `result` folder in code directory, and a `obstacles.csv` file in `result` folder, which obstacles are stored according to the format below:
 ```csv
 # obstacles.csv file for V-REP kilobot motion planning scene.
 # All lines beginning with a # are treated as a comment and ignored.